-Fried Lampascioni are a delicious side dish, very simple to prepare, but they will win you over with their delicate and slightly bitter flavor.
-If you want them to lose some of their bitter taste, once cleaned, soak them in water for a few hours or even overnight.
+Fried Lampascioni are a delicious side dish, very simple to prepare, but they will win you over with their delicate and slightly bitter taste.
+If you want them to lose some of their bitter taste, once cleaned, let them soak in water for a few hours or even overnight.

-The lampascione is a bulb typical of the Mediterranean regions, mainly found in Puglia and Basilicata, it is a type of wild scallion that grows spontaneously in the fields.
-I love Lampascioni, I got to know them thanks to my father-in-law from the province of Matera, who used to pick them in the fields and bring us bags full, much to the delight of my mother-in-law, who had to clean and cook them for everyone, both fried and in meatballs.
+The lampascione is a bulb typical of the Mediterranean regions, mainly found in Apulia and Basilicata, it is a kind of wild scallion that grows spontaneously in the fields.
+I love Lampascioni, I discovered them thanks to my father-in-law from the province of Matera, who used to collect them in the fields and bring us bags full, much to the joy of my mother-in-law, who had to clean and cook them for everyone, both fried and in meatballs.

 - Difficulty: Easy